What is XLIF Spine Fusion?

 Research has indicated the success in terms of the fusion rate exceeds 90 percent.
 Despite successful fusion, some patients may experience ongoing pain secondary to surgery, or from other areas of the spine.
 A small number of patients with successful fusion do not experience significant pain relief – about 5 percent.
 Overall, about 85 percent of patients can be expected to have significant pain relief and report they are happy they had the procedure.

 What can I expect when I get an XLIF Spine Fusion?

 You will need a pre-surgical physical to make any necessary accommodations based on your health history and may need additional appointments with your cardiologist or pulmonologist if you have conditions that would impact this surgery.
 When you arrive at the hospital, you’ll speak to your surgeon and anesthesiologist.
 You are put to sleep (general anesthesia) and placed on your side for this operation.

 Surgical treatment is highly individualized based on a patient’s specific symptoms and anatomy.
-Prior to your surgery, a detailed discussion will be held with your surgeon to explain the XLIF procedure, and any additional components of your surgery that may be required based on symptoms and anatomy.
+Prior to your surgery, a detailed discussion will be held with your back surgeon to explain the XLIF procedure, and any additional components of your surgery that may be required based on symptoms and anatomy.